jultty/skolar/README.md

 See the [demo](demo) for a working example.

-This is the full schema of properties you can pass to the `gen_doc` function along with their default values:
+This is the full schema of properties you can pass to the `generate_document` function along with their default values:

 ```typst
 #let properties = (